gzweigle/open-hybrid-piano/HELP.md

 Check that all integrated circuits are installed with pin 1 matching the * printed on schematic.

+If the Teensy is socketed, check if it was accidentally installed rotated 180 degrees.

 Some header files include code that #define out functionality.
 Check the #defines in header files (for example stem_piano_ips2.h) to see if this happening.

 A buffer overflow in the firmware can lock-up the board.
 Check any changes to firmware that memory access is staying in proper ranges.